lexkon/top-nc-news/README.md

 # Northcoders News API

 A RESTful API built with **Node.js v22.5.1**, **Express**, and **PostgreSQL v14.12** for a community news site, similar to [Reddit](https://www.reddit.com).
-The API allows users to interact with articles, comments, topics, and users.
+The API enables users to engage with articles, comments, topics, and users by performing CRUD operations.
 Testing is handled with **Jest** and **Supertest**.

 [**Currently live and hosted on Render**](https://top-nc-news.onrender.com/api)